wdi-sg/activerecord-intro/readme.md

 we want.

-Essentially, in order to store and retrieve information, a lot of what we do today will look like some form of the equation:
+Essentially, in order to store and retrieve information, a lot of what we do today in ruby will look like some form of the equation:

  > **Noun** + **Verb** = **Data**
+ > Class.method # Class (Noun) method (Verb)
+ > Taco.all # returned all Taco data! 🌮 🌮 🌮 🌮 🌮 🌮 🌮 🌮 🌮 🌮 🌮 🌮

 With the help of Active Record, we can begin to write programs that follow this simple pattern to manipulate data.

-### Convention Over configuration (ST-WG - 10 / 35)
+### Convention Over configuration (10 / 35)

 Before we get started with code, I want to highlight a reoccurring theme with Active Record and Rails in general.
-You'll often hear us say Convention over Configuration.
+You'll often hear us say, "Convention Over Configuration."
+Before we discuss the concept as a class, take 30 seconds to think about what that phrase means--why *might* we prefer convention over configuration?

 <details>
 <summary>**Question:**  Without getting into the specifics of AR, what do you think we mean by convention over configuration?</summary>